ouven/scanndal/README.md

 solving version clashes became daily business.

-The library is highly influenced by ronmamos reflections library at googlecode (https://code.google.com/p/reflections/) and teh apache bcel project.
+The library is highly influenced by ronmamos reflections library at googlecode (https://code.google.com/p/reflections/) and the apache bcel project.